mediaurl/mediaurl-js/README.md

 - A text editor of your choice.
 Preferred are [vscode](https://code.visualstudio.com/), [atom](https://atom.io/) or [Sublime Text](https://www.sublimetext.com/)
 - Basic knowledge in Javascript or Typescript

-### Creating the addon
+### Cloning the example addon

-The best way to start is to clone our [watched-addon-example](https://github.com/watchedcom/watched-addon-example) addon
+The best way to start is to clone our [watched-addon-example](https://github.com/watchedcom/watched-addon-example) addon:

 ```shell
 git clone https://github.com/watchedcom/watched-addon-example.git my-addon